FEMA removed dozens of Camp Mystic buildings from 100-year flood map before expansion, records show

 The buildings at the newer Cypress Lake site are farther from the south fork of the flood-prone river but adjacent to Cypress Creek.
 FEMA's flood plain doesn't consider the small waterway a risk.

-However, First Street’s model, which takes into account heavy rain and runoff reaching the creek, shows that the majority of the Cypress Lake site lies within an area that has a 1% chance of flooding in any given year.
+However, First Street’s model, which takes into account heavy rain and runoff reaching the creek, shows that the majority of the Cypress Lake site lies within an area that is at risk during a 100-year flood.

 In a statement, FEMA downplayed the significance of the flood map amendments.